PrestaShop/prestashop.github.io/content/news/posts/2025/hummingbird-v2-beta.md

 > Results are based on three key pages **Homepage**, **Category**, and **Product** and represent the average scores for **Performance**, **Accessibility**, **Best Practices**, and **SEO**.

-## 4. Backward Compatibility Breaks & Ecosystem Impact
+## 4. Backward Compatibility Breaks and Ecosystem Impact

 To modernize the ecosystem, several changes were necessary.